 Catching a breathtaking sunset from any part of the world is something that we both love a lot.

 There’s something so romantic utterly calming about the sunsets, that witnessing one slows down your perception of time.
 They make you believe languid days are simply the best.

 3. A Day Trip to the Ross Island

 Ross Island’s fascinating history is one of the reasons why most visitors extend exploration here.
 Haunting ruins of this island resemble that of a ghost town and a visit here would take you back to the era of British rule.

 It throws you back into the past – the time when Britishers lived there and you cannot help but envision about the time when the island was bubbling with activity.
 Check our photo story from Ross Island, here.

 Another popular attraction that you can go on to explore in Port Blair is Corbyn’s Cove.
 The beach is 7 km away from Port Blair and is perfect for sunbathing while sipping on coconut water.

-Once you have had your fill of history and city life, it’s time to hit the beaches!
+It’s time to hit the beaches once you have had your fill of history and city life!!

 That’s about the places to visit in Andaman for honeymoon and otherwise.
 So, you can accordingly plan your itinerary!